djpbarry/KimmelNET/README.md

 jupyter notebook zebrafish_age_estimator.ipynb
 ```

-Follow the step-by-step instructions in the notebook to run the code.
+The Jupyter Notebook should open in your browser - follow the step-by-step instructions in the notebook to run the code.
+If you are not familiar with Jupyter Notebooks, you can find a detailed introduction [here](https://jupyter-notebook.readthedocs.io/en/latest/notebook.html#introduction).

 # Train KimmelNet On Your Own Data